emelleby/rw-ecoExpense/memory-bank/systemPatterns.md

 - Server state through GraphQL queries/mutations
 - Local UI state with React hooks
 - Form state with RedwoodJS Form components

+### File Access Patterns
+- External files (outside src directory) should be accessed via backend services
+- Use proper path resolution for files in non-standard locations
+- Implement fallback mechanisms for critical data with clear visual indicators
+- Configuration files should remain in their designated locations